Review the information below to make sure you are all set for your ceremony.

 On Convocation Day

-You MUST arrive at the Student Centre to check in at least one hour before your ceremony.
+Please check in at the Student Centre one hour before your ceremony.
 This will leave you plenty of time to check-in, get your gown and hood, and soak in the excitement.

 Don't forget to bring your Student ID or another piece of photo ID (i.e. driver's license or health card).
 This will be required for check-in and degree pick-up.